When you start your journey to a low waste lifestyle, it can feel quite overwhelming at first.

 My rule of thumb here is about a quarter for the small(16oz) and a sixth for the bigger ones(32oz).

 5. Cool it even more

-Once you have everything in your jar, close the lid and let it cool down even more in your fridge.
-If you put hot liquids into the jar and straight in the freezer, it may crack.
+Once you have everything in your jar, close the lid and let it cool down, even more, you could run it under cool water or put it in your fridge (if you are in a rush).
+It most likely will crack if you put hot liquids into the jar and straight into the freezer.

 6. Label it